lumenvox/go-sdk/README.md

 #### NormalizationInteractionObject

-The `NormalizationInteractionObject` represents an normalization interaction.
+The `NormalizationInteractionObject` represents a normalization interaction.
 The following functions are available:
 - `WaitForFinalResults`
 - `GetFinalResults`